hunter-teacher-cert/syllabi/summer-2021-with-methods/programming.md

-# Programming in a high level language
+# CSCI 70900 - Programming in a high level language

 # Course Description